SCSP - SILAC Comprehensive Summer Program

 YAMASA runs elective classes tailored to your particular needs every Thursday during periods 4 and 5.
 Included among the courses on offer are:

-a) Pronunciation: Increase you Japanese conversation skills.
+a) Pronunciation and Intonation: Increase you Japanese conversation skills.

 b) Kanji: Ideal for people from countries where the Roman alphabet is mostly used.